-I grew up playing outside, camping, and fishing in Minnesota with my family.
+I grew up playing outside with my friends and family in Minnesota.
 Having a contemplative disposition, I knew at a young age that I was meant to help people and help keep the Earth beautiful.
 In high school I found inspiration in the revolutionary nature writers of the Transcendentalist movement and in college created the perfect combination of these passions by double majoring in Philosophy and Environmental Studies at Eckerd College.

 In 2009 I went to Massage School and started practicing at the Omega Institute – a beloved community I like to think of as a sort of Eutopia–Hogwarts-Adult summer camp.
 From there I took my massage career to awesome Telluride, CO for about 7 years, where I also worked as a snowboard instructor .
 Here I was gifted the opportunity to do bodywork for Lizard Head Cycling Guides, an amazing gig where I enjoyed riding and working some incredible tours of the Southwest.

 In 2011 I received my doula training, which opened my eyes to the social/political/spiritual/philosophical/psychological implications of birth as a sacred rite of passage.
 I felt called to continue learning the Wise Woman Traditions and studied with a master herbalist/midwife in Peru, then did a year long midwifery course with the Matrona.